mitanshu7/PaperMatch/README.md

-# arXiv Search with Embeddings and Milvus
+# PaperMatch: arXiv Search with Embeddings and Milvus

 This project allows users to search for arXiv papers either by ID or abstract.
 The search functionality is powered by a machine learning embedding model and Milvus, a vector database.
 Gradio is used to create a user-friendly web interface for interaction.